chapdel/fmc/docs/campaigns/creating-custom-placeholders.md

 }
 ```

-After creating a replacer you must register it in the `replacers` config key of the `mailcoach` config file.
+After creating a replacer you must register it in the `campaigns.replacers` config key of the `mailcoach` config file.

 ## Creating a personalized replacer